LightAPIs/open-in-other-application/README.md

 - English
 - [中文版](/README_CN.md)

-> Support to open the URL using other applications in the Chromium kernel browser on a Windows system.
+> Support to open the URL using other applications in the Chromium kernel browser on Windows system.

-It can automatically run other applications and transfer information such as URL after opening the matching URL in chromium kernel browser; optionally, enable the right-click menu on the web page and select open URL in other applications.
+It can automatically run other applications and transfer information such as URL after opening the matching URL in chromium kernel browser; optionally, enable the right-click menu.
+You can open the URL or selection text with other applications on the web page.

 Only Windows system is supported.